pointychimp/bashblog/README.md

 Bashblog is a bash script that provides an easy way to generate and maintain a blog.
 It is easy to interact with and allows for customization.
 It does not depend on anything special.
 Everything needed is stored in a single script or is generated externally into files for optional customization.

 [My blog](http://blog.mineoas.us) is generated with bashblog.
-Check it out.
+[The initial blog post](http://mineoas.us/blog/bashblogquick-and-dirty-blog-generator.html) may have even more useful information in it than this readme, though the readme will be kept up-to-date.

 Features
 --------